 Department of Communication Sciences and Disorders

-The Leader Speech and Hearing Center is a fee-for-services center that offers diagnostic and treatment services to individuals of all ages with communication problems affecting speech, language, voice, cognition and fluency and/or swallowing disorders.
-The Center also serves as a training center for graduate students, who provide services under the direct supervision of licensed speech-language pathologists and audiologists, for two semesters.
+The Leader Speech and Hearing Center offers diagnostic and treatment services to individuals of all ages with communication problems affecting speech, language, voice, cognition and fluency.
+The Center also serves as a training ground for graduate students, who provide services under the direct supervision of licensed, ASHA-certified speech-language pathologists and audiologists.
 The program is also affiliated with more than 100 internship sites, which partner with the Center to provide the required clinical training for credentialing and independent practice.

-The mission of the Leader Speech and Hearing Center is to provide a supervised training environment in clinical service delivery, including observation, screening, assessment, counseling, and therapeutic intervention, for students in the speech-language pathology degree program.
-As a bridge between theory, practice and community, the Leader Center exposes students to a variety of communication and cognitive disorders, populations, service delivery models, service delivery settings and supervisory styles, while providing outreach to those in need of services, regardless of financial ability.
+The mission of the Leader Speech and Hearing Center is to provide a supervised training environment in clinical service delivery, including observation, screening, assessment, counseling and therapeutic intervention for students in the speech-language pathology degree program.
+As a bridge between theory, practice and community, the Leader Center exposes students to a variety of communication disorders, populations, service delivery models, service delivery settings and supervisory styles while providing outreach to those in need of services, regardless of financial ability.

 Edinboro University’s Governor George Leader Speech and Hearing Center is pleased to offer a two-part speech therapy program to help individuals with Parkinson’s regain and maintain effective communication: SPEAK OUT!® followed by The LOUD Crowd®.